 "Well...how come you don't practice witchcraft, too?"
 I ask her.
 "I mean, we're both witches, then, aren't we?"

 "There's two types of witches in The Underworld; witches that were born witches and mixed-blood witches, like us," Sapphire explains.
 "The magic in our blood grants us a lot of magical powers.
-So, we're not true witches, but are still magical in some ways."
+So, we're not true witches, but are still magical in some ways.
+That's also why our kind don't need wands.
+True witches do at first, but once they're powerful they no longer need them."
 I nod, taking it all in.

 "mixed-blood witches," I taste the words out in my mouth, and somehow they fit together like the perfect jigsaw puzzle.

-"Yes.
-That is our species.
+"Yes, we are kind-of witches.
 The terms mixed-blood only refers to our blood purity.
-We are actually witches because of the magic in our blood."
+We are kind-of witches because of the magic in our blood."
 It all makes even more sense now.
 "Just like pureblood for shape-shifters like Katie, Jamie, and mostly everyone at this school.
 Anybody who is of mixed-blood are just not pureblooded, and that could include being a mixture of shape-shifter tribes as well, like heinz fifty-sevens.
 But, to answer your question, I don't deny myself as a witch, but I don't practice witchcraft because I want to be a pegasus knight instead."

 "Ahhh, thanks," I reply.